odoo/documentation/purchase/replenishment/flows/setup_stock_rule.rst

 space.

 The last table I sold was a 4 seatings, and there were 12 chairs left in my stock.
-Because the stock in chairs is now only 8 chairs, Odoo will automatically order 12 new chairs to fill up my stock to the maximum amount.
+Because the stock in chairs is now only 8 chairs, Twenty20 will automatically order 12 new chairs to fill up my stock to the maximum amount.